 The enduro category was created to satisfy the demands of enduro-style racing, where uphill sections are mandatory but untimed.
 Downhill sections are timed for the win.
 As you'd expect, enduro bikes are more downhill oriented than trail bikes.
 They have more travel (roughly 150-170mm), and their frames are often longer and lower to the ground, increasing stability for descents.
 These bikes are at their best at high speeds.

 Get an enduro mountain bike if you ride the whole mountain but your favorite part is charging down technical descents.
 They're also great for increasing confidence in your downhill skills.
 These bikes can handling pretty much any trail but are too squishy for a steady diet of mellow trails.
 They take an experienced hand to navigate the roughest terrain.

 There are enduro hardtails.
-In our experience, having such aggressive geometry without the rear suspension to back it up is a recipe for trouble.
-Check out our enduro review for more about this category.
+In our experience, having such aggressive geometry without the rear suspension to back it up is an interesting combination, though it appeals to certain riders and terrain.

 With around 200mm of travel and a dual crown fork, these bikes are meant for descending and descending alone.
 You'll need a shuttle or a lift to get these monsters to the top of the double-blacks they are meant to destroy.

 Mountain bikes are both incredibly rugged and surprisingly breakable.
 Only their tires are meant to take impacts.
 Fork and rear shock stanchions are frighteningly easy to scratch.
 This tears up the wiper seals and bushings and can destroy the internals.
 Derailleurs and derailleur hangers are prone to bending, chains stretch and break, and cassette and chainring teeth wear out.
 Tires puncture and rims dent.
 Be prepared to:

 - Check your tire pressure and axle snugness before every ride

 - Wipe down your fork and rear shock stanchion and clean and lube your chain after every ride